 With the advent of credit cards and ATMs, getting cash at least became more convenient, reliance on outlet opening hours now a thing of the past.
 It did not take long for banks to realise this was also a good way to make money.
 Many accounts charge a foreign transaction fee and a poor exchange rate.
 But not all!

 If you are serious about travelling and keeping the cost down, this card is hard to beat.
 But there are some things to keep an eye out for.
-For a start many shops now offer to charge in local currency, this is called Direct Currency Conversion or DCC.
+For a start many shops now offer to charge in your native currency.
+This is called Dynamic Currency Conversion.
 Be prepared for a shock when you compare what exchange rates are actually used.
 Chances are they are doing you no favours.

 The other thing is local operator ATM fees.
 Using Citibank ATMs is the first choice but they may not be as handy in many foreign cities.
 Our members have been reporting back from all over the globe on what works for them and which ATMs don’t charge, as well as other tricks and tips.